Prior to 2013, the Bassano Medical Clinic was in dire need of another physician.

-Parrish had just completed 25 years of Canadian Armed Forces service as a medic and physician assistant, and was looking for a change when she heard about a Alberta Health Services physician assistant program, with openings in Calgary and Bassano.
+Parrish had completed 25 years of Canadian Armed Forces service as a medic and physician assistant.
+She was looking for a change when she heard about a Alberta Health Services physician assistant program, with openings in Calgary and Bassano.

 “[Bassano] just sounded more in my wheelhouse,” said Parrish.
 “It was practicing family medicine, it was part of a team-based approach, and it was a smaller community, which really appealed to me.”

 Parrish opted to go rural, and soon others came.
 Today the hospital has successfully reached its cap of 2.5 physicians.